hhas/SwiftAutomation/doc-source/8 commands.md

 * `considering:` -- Some applications may allow the client to specify text attributes that should be considered when performing string comparisons, e.g. when resolving by-test references.
 When specifying the attributes to consider, the set should contain zero or more of the following symbols: `AE.case`, `AE.diacriticals`, `AE.numericStrings`, `AE.hyphens`, `AE.punctuation`, `AE.whitespace` [TO DO: and/or use the glue's own prefix code, e.g. `TED.case`].
 If omitted, `[AE.case]` is used as the default.
 Note that most applications currently ignore this setting and always use the default behaviour, which is to ignore case but consider everything else.

 For convenience, SwiftAutomation makes application commands available as methods on every object specifier.
-(Note: due to the limitations of aete-based terminology, the user must determine for themselves which commands can operate on a particular reference.
-Some applications document this information separately.)
+Due to the technical limitations of application dictionaries, the user must determine for themselves which commands can operate on a particular reference.
+Some applications document this information separately.